logpare

 }

-Extract patterns without full compression (faster for quick analysis).
+Extract patterns without full compression (faster).

 {